ccoenraets/salesforce-developer-workshop/Using-the-Salesforce1-Platform-APIs-Heroku.md

         ![](images/consumer_key.png)
     - Click the **Deploy For Free** button

-1. In Salesforce, go back to your Connected App (Build > Create > Apps) and adjust the OAuth Callback URL based on your Heroku app name.
-For example: https://awesome-conference.herokuapp.com/oauthcallback.html
+1. In Salesforce, go back to your Connected App (**Build** > **Create** > **Apps**), click **Edit** next to your Connected App, and adjust the OAuth Callback URL based on your Heroku app name.
+For example, if you specified awesome-conference as the name of your Heroku application, specify https://awesome-conference.herokuapp.com/oauthcallback.html as the OAuth URL.
     ![](images/oauth_url.png)

      > Make sure you are using **https** and replace **awesome-conference** with your own app name.